You are currently viewing How to Get to Ireland from Anywhere in the World

 Other ships on this route include the Epsilon and the Dublin Swift ferries.

-Fares with Irish Ferries range from about £173 to £188 round-trip during the high season.
+Fares with Irish Ferries range average about £432 round-trip during the high season (for two adults and one car).

 728*90

-Getting to Ireland from mainland Europe is quite easy as there are several airlines that fly into the country.
+Getting to Ireland from mainland Europe and the Schengen area (which includes several of the EU States as well as Scandinavian countries and Iceland) is quite easy as there are several airlines that fly into the country.

 many airplanes together how to get to Ireland